LukeGrahamLandry/franca/devlog.md

 I can `@println("comptime: %", FatExpr.int_from_ptr(case_access.expr.Block.result));` in macros.fr and its not the same number.
-hmmmm, run_tests.fr has the same problem and just happens to not try to dereference that subexpr?? it only crashes if doing my debug printing the tag in the compiler.
+hmmmm, run_tests.fr has the same problem and just happens to not try to dereference that subexpr?? it only crashes if doing my debug printing the tag in the compiler. hmhmmmrmrm lox works now... well later crashes for a different reason. so im just like doing UB then, its not a sane mistake.

+the compiler still generates exactly the same llvm-ir when run back to back so confusion about its behaviour isnt as easy as uninit comptime memory. tho running on arm and x86 give different (same target). oh thats just it calling get_comptime_arch in go_build_yo_self. fixed that and now arm-macos and x64-macos generate same code for linux which is reassuring. all 3 targets can build identical bf.fr which is extreamly pleasing. interestingly, lox build is not reproducible (even on the same system)... which is the program that tends to be super fragile about freeing a garbage pointer... what a coincidence that its the one that has a comptime pointer in the ir... and its build is reproducible on my linux where i turned off the aslr. it was the null_rule_addr constant becuase i called int_from_rawptr so it didn't know it had to be relocated. thats a footgun. now its reprodicible on all 3. alas too good to be true, its still unreliable to actually run on linux.

+forgot to do X86AsmBytes (the compiler itself uses X86AsmText because it was done before inline asm was implemented on x64) so llvm-aot tests didn't work on llvm. that fixed math_ops/branching. the ones that do a comptime arch check becuase they're not implemented yet don't work because im cross compiling.

-todo: first i think i want to hack in using compiler impls instead of libc so it can run in blink and see if same problem.
+did: i want to hack in using compiler impls instead of libc so it can run in blink and see if same problem. yes same problem.

-## (Sep 15)
+## linux (Sep 15)

 so a thing that was sketchy was calling allocators with 0 lenght, adding a zero check and just returning null in the general alloc broke the compiler,